Detailed information on how to access and optimize the Pantheon filesystem.

 /files if viewed via an SFTP client.
 It is important to note that this directory is not part of the document root and is not directly web-accessible.
 Should you wish to make this accessible, you will need to create an additional symbolic link from within the document root.
 Any non-standard file locations should be symbolically linked to

 Access via SFTP

-When you are logged in to your application server, you may notice some files that you don't recognize.
+When you are logged in to your application container, you may notice some files that you don't recognize.
 Don't worry—we put them there, and here's why:

 fusedav_version: shows the version of fusedav being used.

 fusedav.conf: is the client configuration file for fusedav. fusedav is software used to mount shared storage (the folder /files) to the application container.
 This folder is where your content-related files (images, attachments, and other things not stored in version control) are kept.
 For Drupal sites, there is a symlink to it from

 sites/default/files.
 For WordPress sites, there is a symlink from

 htpasswd: is used when you want to lock your environment with a username and password.
 There is a Public button on each environment Dashboard that you can click to add a username and password to your site.
 This will keep your site hidden while you're working on it.

 The Pantheon WordPress upstream uses the default Media Upload path (

 wp-content/uploads).
 Using any other path will result in errors.